Josiah4191/java-uno-game/UNO_CARD_README.md

 The UnoCardTheme enum gets the themes.

-All other class are not meant for our use in the program.
+All other classes are not meant for our use in the program.
 They include:
   - UnoCard
   - UnoDeckFactory
   - UnoDiscardPile